waylayio/demo-app/README.md

-# demo-app
+# Example of how to create a demo app with waylay-js

-Small jquery demo app using waylay-js package
+Please check the config.js to setup the right domain.